Aesthetics Licensing Scheme Proposal Released

 “So, there will be, I think – subject to the consultation concluding,” he opines, “some red-rated procedures that only doctors or CQC-registered practitioners can undertake.”

 “They are the liposuction, the breast and buttock augmentations.
-They are the cogs and the threads, and they are any procedure that relates to intimate body parts,” confirms David.
+They are the cogs and the threads, and they are any aesthetics procedure that relate to intimate body parts,” confirms David.

 “It suggests that we need to be very clear – these are high-level, high-risk procedures.
 Red RAG-rated.”